janicem66/147-republican-traitors/README.md

 4. Help find more ways to get them out of Congress

 We do not support any use of violence or threats of violence in this campaign.
 We support both Democrat and Republican challengers.

+## Our Demands to the 147 Traitors

+1. Declare @JoeBiden was freely and fairly elected
+2. Declare that you know all claims of election fraud and irregularities to be false
+3. Fully repudiate Trump and Trumpism
+4. Demand those Republicans like @tedcruz and @HawleyMO resign immediately
+5. Senators vote to impeach Trump

 ## To Dos